 - Two revenue stamps

 - A blank and cancelled cheque (IFSC code and account number should be visible).
 Also, you should ensure that the cheque provided by you is a single account holder cheque only.

-This form allows you to withdraw your provident fund balance after quitting your job, superannuation, termination or at the time of retirement.
-Under no circumstances, can any establishment or organisation can stop you from withdrawing from your provident fund balance.
+This form allows you to withdraw your PF balance after quitting your job, superannuation, termination or at the time of retirement.
+Under no circumstances, can any establishment or organization can stop you from withdrawing from your provident fund balance. .

 The form requires you to fill in the following details: